Call Us Now | Email Us Now

 We Have to Follow the Rules

-It might surprise you to know that Realtors (and of course Hamilton Realtors) are tightly legislated.
-Everything from what we call ourselves (Realtor?
+It might surprise you to know that Realtors (and of course Hamilton REALTORS®) are tightly legislated.
+Everything from what we call ourselves (REALTOR®?
 Real Estate Agent?
 Salesperson?
-Broker?) to how we market properties is regulated by the Real Estate and Business Brokers Act, 2002.
+Broker?) to how we market properties is regulated by the Trust in Real Estate Services Act (TRESA)

 Rules are good, for the most part.
 In fact, there are some things we would like to see regulated a little more!
 However, following the laws that apply to us can sometimes mean doing things that don’t seem to make a lot of sense to consumers.